easycoder/rbr/roombyroom/Controller/home/orangepi/README.md

 # Room By Room Control

-An Open Source project to build a smart central heating system with control over the Internet.
+A smart central heating system with control over the Internet.

 This project uses commercially-available WiFi-connected modules - a temperature sensor and a relay module - and electrically-powered radiator valves, to automate domestic (or other) central heating on a room-by-room basis.
 The cost of the system is typically one fifth of the annual running cost of a domestic heating system, and since it can save 10% or more of the annual heating cost by making better use of heating it can pay for itself in the first couple of years.

 The repository software is in 3 parts:

   1. A system controller designed to run on an Orange Pi Zero 2 computer (but others may serve equally well).
 This is coded in Python.
-  1. A REST server on public shared hosting.
-This is coded in PHP.
+  1. REST server on the controller and on public shared hosting.
+These are coded in PHP.
   1. A user interface, built as a browser-based mobile webapp.
 This is coded in JavaScript.

 Third-party tools are kept to a minimum.
 The project relies mainly on other products in the EasyCoder repository: